markusholter/Simple-chess-game/README.md

 ## How to run production server through docker on localhost
 1. Ensure docker is installed on your system
 2. Verify that you have sufficient RAM/swap memory (8GB should suffice)
-3. Navigate to the "Simple-chess-game" directory
+3. Navigate to the "simple-chess-game" directory
 4. Build docker image:
 ```
 sudo docker build -t chess .